Joining time for breeding sheep

 - gestation coincides with the hotter months.

 Most ewes will not normally cycle during spring/summer.
-Rams can only stimulate ovulation in most of the British breeds about 6 weeks before the normal onset of breeding season (i.e. early-to-mid January).
+Rams can only stimulate ovulation in most of the British breeds about 6 weeks before the normal onset of the breeding season (for example, early to mid-January).

-However, Merino ewes are not strongly seasonal breeders and, providing they are in a reasonable condition (target body condition score 3), they can be effectively induced to cycle using the ram effect.
+However, Merino ewes are not strongly seasonal breeders and, providing they are in a reasonable condition—target BCS of 3—they can be effectively induced to cycle using the ram effect.
 The use of teasers (vasectomised rams) can be used to synchronise oestrous activity in the flock.
-Pregnancy rates of 90-95% are commonly achieved in a well-managed spring/summer joining.
+Pregnancy rates of 90–95% are commonly achieved in a well-managed spring/summer joining.

 Nutritional deficiencies

 Nutritional deficiencies during a spring/summer joining can be controlled through careful management.
-Older ewes should be given a chance of being condition score 3 at joining.
-Your previous year's lambs must be weaned at least 4-6 weeks beforehand - a compact lambing will help with this.
+Older ewes should be given a chance to have a BCS score of 3 at joining.
+Your previous year's lambs must be weaned at least 4–6 weeks beforehand—a compact lambing will help with this.

-Maiden ewes need to be treated with additional care, as weaners, to give them every chance of reaching minimum joining weight.
-Maiden crossbred ewes can be successfully joined at 7 to 9 months when at a minimum bodyweight of 45kg.
-Maiden Merino ewes should be 40kg or at 75 to 80% of mature liveweight for a successful joining.
-They may need some extra supplementation to get them to minimum weight (or body condition score) and be joined with a higher number of experienced rams to compensate for their shorter oestrus period.
+Maiden ewes need to be treated with additional care, as weaners, to give them every chance of reaching the minimum joining weight.
+Maiden crossbred ewes can be successfully joined at 7–9 months.
+Maiden Merino ewes should be at 8–12 months or at 75–80% of their mature liveweight for a successful joining.
+They may need extra supplementation to get them to a minimum weight (or BCS) and be joined with a higher number of experienced rams to compensate for their shorter oestrus period.

-Whilst the impact of age on the success of first joining reduces as age increases, maiden ewes should be managed differently to experienced ewes.
+Whilst the impact of age on the success of first joining reduces as age increases, maiden ewes should be managed differently from experienced ewes.

 Ewes will readily cycle on quite poor-quality feed in response to the ram effect.
 Rams will usually need to be supplemented for up to 8–10 weeks before joining.

-The highest cause of lamb mortalities is poor nutrition at lambing.
+The cause of a large percentage of lamb mortalities is poor nutrition at lambing.
 Where rainfall patterns dictate, it is better to modify management procedures and be prepared to accept some losses during joining and gestation than it is to risk a disaster at lambing.

 Heat stress

-Heat stress is the worst aspect of a spring/summer joining; hot weather can affect fertility and the mating behaviour of rams.
+Heat stress is the worst aspect of a spring/summer joining.
+Hot weather can affect fertility and the mating behaviour of rams.
 This can be overcome by ensuring your rams are well managed, in good condition and carrying no more than 3 months' wool at the start of joining.
-Summer temperatures will not usually affect ewes unless some additional form of stress occurs (e.g. excessive disturbance, fly strike).
+Summer temperatures will not usually affect ewes unless some additional form of stress occurs (for example, excessive disturbance, fly strike).

 Heat stress seriously affects the growth rate of the foetus and the development of the placenta.
 This results in lambs with a low birth weight and reduced chance of survival.
 Heat stress can also cause embryo mortalities early in pregnancy, but this is not a major problem unless additional stress occurs.